Moments of transcendence

 • Connect to Others and to our Deepest Selves: Connecting to others through fellowship, such as communal meals or acts of service contribute to moral elevation.
 Paying attention to our emotions and how they show up in our bodies provides insight into what matters to us.
 Our most profound sources of joy, and our deepest laments, often dance together to make meaning in our lives.

-Here is your free downloadable PDF.
+Here is your free downloadable PDF of the above list of graphics.
 We challenge you to commit to at least one practice daily.
+Click below for a graphic reminder of these practices.